Play (UK magazine): Imagine Publishing

 The magazine was first launched in 1995 by Imagine Publishing and was closed in 2016.
 Before it closed, the magazine had become the UK's longest-running PlayStation magazine.
 Issue 269, the magazine's final printed edition was published in April 2016 when it become a digital only publication for a short time.
 Prior to issue 249, PLAY came with a covermounted DVD every issue.

 Future plc

 Future plc acquired Imagine Publishing and its brands in 2016.
 In May 2021, the PLAY brand was resurrected as a replacement for PlayStation Official Magazine UK.
 The numbering was reset and the staff were retained from PlayStation Official Magazine UK.

-The relaunched magazine is part of GamesRadar+.
+The relaunched magazine was part of GamesRadar+.
+In October 2024, Future announced the magazine would cease publication.